 CURRENCY: The U.S. dollar is the currency in Ecuador.
 Cash is needed only for your personal expenses, such as bar bills, laundry, and souvenirs.
 It is strongly advised that most of your money be in U.S. Dollars.
 MasterCard, Visa, and Diner's Club are widely accepted in Quito, as are ATM cards.
 American Express cards are not always accepted.

 DOCUMENTS: A passport valid for at least six months beyond your planned departure from Ecuador is required.
-Visas are not required for United States citizens.
-You will be issued a tourist card to be completed on board your flight to Quito.
-Non-U.S. citizens should check with their consulate/embassy for instructions.
+Visas are not required for entry by United States citizens.
+Non United States citizens should check with their consulate/embassy for instructions.